katiesue378/13-Challenge/gist-template.md

 This template explains the pieces that are put together to match an username using a regular expression. /^[a-z0-9_-]{3,16}$/

+The regex has to be wrapped within slashes (/).

 ## Table of Contents